Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; vehicles, people in water

 The Maryland Transportation Authority said all lanes were closed in both directions for an incident on I-695 Key Bridge and later posted that traffic was being detoured to I-95 and I-895.

-The bridge is named after the writer of "The Star-Spangled Banner."
+The bridge was named after the writer of "The Star-Spangled Banner."
 It was opened in 1977.